psu13/mutable-hakyll/posts/one-site-to-stream-them-all.md

 usually only get there from the ESPN web site, where you'll of course see the score while navigating to the game.
 Good job.

+Apple TV+ has the distinction of shipping with a UI that shows you every score in every game whether you wanted to know them or not.
+Which another great thing to happen to you when you are a bit late to the start time.

-Finally, after watching all the other soccer coverage for a year the stuff on FOX is really awful.
+Finally, after watching all the other soccer coverage for a year the stuff on FOX is just really awful.
 I wish they could just get the British crew from NBC to do it.
 Dare to dream.